Adnan-110/ansible/README.md

 ## Manual Approach

 ```
-    $ ansible -i inv all -e ansible_user=centos  -e ansible_password=DevOps321  -m shell -a uptime
+    ansible -i inv all -e ansible_user=centos  -e ansible_password=DevOps321  -m shell -a uptime

 ```

-### One of the most widely asked interview question,
+### One of the most widely asked interview question

 ```
     How to know the list of machines mentioned in the inventory are up or not ?

     $ ansible -i inv all -e ansible_user=centos -e ansible_password=DevOps321 -m ping
 ```

 ### What is playbook ?